developertest02/MyYarpTunnelDemo/docs/CONTEXT.md

    - Preserves transport layer access

 This implementation is particularly useful for scenarios where monitoring connection lifetime is crucial, such as connection pooling, resource cleanup, or diagnostic purposes.

+## TunnelConnectionListener

+The `TunnelConnectionListener` is a core component that manages connections to a proxy server.
+It implements `IConnectionListener` and handles the creation, maintenance, and lifecycle of tunnel connections.

+### Key Features

+1. **Connection Management**
+   - Enforces connection limits through a semaphore
+   - Tracks active connections using a concurrent dictionary
+   - Supports both WebSocket and HTTP/2 transport types

+2. **Connection Handling**
+   - Implements automatic retry logic for failed connections
+   - Manages connection lifecycle and cleanup
+   - Provides graceful shutdown capabilities

+3. **Transport Configuration**
+   - Uses optimized HTTP handler settings for long-lived connections
+   - Supports multiple concurrent HTTP/2 connections
+   - Configures infinite connection pooling timeouts

+### Connection Acceptance

+The listener implements a robust `AcceptAsync` flow that:
+- Enforces connection limits
+- Establishes new connections with retry capability
+- Tracks connection lifetime
+- Automatically releases resources when connections complete

+## TunnelConnectionListenerFactory

+The `TunnelConnectionListenerFactory` is a factory class that creates instances of `TunnelConnectionListener`.
+It implements `IConnectionListenerFactory` to integrate with ASP.NET Core's connection handling infrastructure.

+### Responsibilities

+- Creates new TunnelConnectionListener instances
+- Manages tunnel options configuration
+- Binds listeners to specific endpoints

+## TunnelOptions

+The `TunnelOptions` class provides configuration settings for the tunnel implementation.

+### Configuration Properties

+1. **MaxConnectionCount**
+   - Controls the maximum number of concurrent connections
+   - Defaults to 10 connections

+2. **Transport**
+   - Specifies the transport protocol to use
+   - Supports two types:
+     - WebSockets
+     - HTTP/2 (default)

+This configuration system allows for flexible deployment scenarios and can be adjusted based on specific performance and scaling requirements.